lorawoodford/api-training/additional resources/README.md

 **We highly recommend AGAINST making any changes or using any of these scripts against your working, or Production, instance of ArchivesSpace.** If you do not have a Development version of AS, see the take home documentation for details on how to ask for one.

 Note that GET scripts are not that risky, so if you cannot or will not have a Dev instance of AS, you can still try GETs as your familiarize yourself with our scripts.
 If fear of making mistakes is holding you back, and rightly so, you should investigate options for running a Dev or Virtual Machine (VM) of AS.
-If you insutition decides to ramp up its use of APIs, a testing environment is a necessity.
+If your insutition decides to ramp up its use of APIs, a testing environment is a necessity.

 How do I use these?
 1. Read below to get a general understanding of what scripts are offered here.